Close up of legal document's signature line

 How to Create an LLC

-Now, I’m not sure why, but a lot of new small business owners assume that forming an LLC is a complicated thing.
+A lot of new small business owners assume that creating an LLC is a complicated thing.
 It’s not, actually.
 But it is one of the best things you can do to protect your personal assets and your business.

-Before you can start operating as an LLC, you need an Employer Identification Number.
+4. Request a federal tax ID – Before you can start operating as an LLC, you need an Employer Identification Number (EIN).
 This is like a social security number for your business, and one you’ll need before opening a business bank account.

-This document outlines the rights and obligations of the members of your LLC, as well as lists the distribution of income of the Limited Liability Company to its members.
-Your Operating Agreement doesn’t need to be filed with your state, you do need to keep one on premises, signed, if you have other shareholders.
+5. Create your operating agreement – This document outlines the rights and obligations of the members of your LLC, as well as lists the distribution of income of the Limited Liability Company to its members.
+Your operating agreement doesn’t need to be filed with your state, you do need to keep one on premises, signed, if you have other shareholders.

 Now see?
 Wasn’t forming an LLC practically painless?
 A lot of our customers like them because they require fewer formalities and less paperwork than the corporation, while still providing that protection of your personal assets, as well as tax benefits.
 If I can help you get started with your LLC paperwork, please contact me today.